 EUROSAI is a regional organization of INTOSAI established in 1990, and it currently unites 50 members (Supreme Audit Institutions of 49 European countries, and the European Court of Auditors).
 The State Audit Office became a full-fledged member of EUROSAI in 1995.
-The main objectives of the Organization are to promote professional cooperation among Supreme Audit Institutions (SAIs), to encourage the exchange of information and documentation, to advance the study of public sector audit, to stimulate the formation of academic positions in this field and to work towards the harmonization of terminology in the field of public audit.
+The main objectives of the organization are to promote professional cooperation among the Supreme Audit Institutions (SAIs) from the European region, to encourage the exchange of information and documentation, to advance the study of public sector audit, to stimulate the formation of academic positions in this field and to work towards the harmonization of terminology of public audit.

 In 2017 the State Audit Office was elected to the EUROSAI Governing Board for the next six years and has undertaken to develop a strategic communication framework of EUROSAI.

 Within the framework of EUROSAI the State Audit Office operates in:

 EUROSAI Congress meets in ordinary session every three years during which the heads of the SAIs decide on different important issues affecting the further work of the institutions.
 Within the framework of the Congress, the work results of the EUROSAI working groups are confirmed, new solutions to the current challenges of SAIs are initiated, as well as the agreements on preventive steps to diminish future challenges are reached.
 The SAIs also agree on the further directions of their ongoing works and future cooperation activities for the achievement of the common strategic goals.